-#3 Heceta Head Trails: Hobbit Beach Trail, Lighthouse Trails, Valley Trail and China Creek Loop
+#3 Heceta Head Trails: Hobbit Beach, Lighthouse, Valley & China Creek

 Hobbit Trail Oregon (Option A)

 The blink-and-you’ll-miss-it Hobbit Beach Trailhead is located on the west side of Highway 101.
 Once on the Oregon Coast Hobbit Trail, we were enveloped in a surreal enchanted-like forest.
 Following the path to the right, we were surrounded by the twisted, moss-covered trees that line the narrow path.

 Sunlight filtered through the high canopy along the Oregon Hobbit Trail, illuminating the moss and making it seem as if we were looking through a green-tinted lens.
-The zigzagging .5-mile path descends steeply to a natural tunnel that opens onto the wide, secluded Hobbit Beach.
+The zigzagging .5-mile path descends quickly and cuts through a natural passageway that immediately opens onto the wide, secluded Hobbit Beach.

 How To Get To Hobbit Trail Oregon

 MAP.
 The Hobbit Trail in Oregon is about a half-hour drive north of Florence.
 From Florence, take Highway 101 past the Sea Lion Cave and Heceta Head Lighthouse to Mile Marker 177.
-(After passing the Lighthouse, begin slowing down and put your right-hand turn signal on if there are cars behind you.
-When the road stops curving, you are almost to the parking lot where you will access the Hobbit Trail trailhead.
+After passing the Lighthouse and the hairpin turn, begin slowing down as the small Hobbit Trail parking area comes up quickly on your right (east) side of HWY 101.
+When the road straightens out, you are almost to the parking lot where you will access the Hobbit Trail trailhead.

-Pull into the easily missed, unmarked parking area on the east side of the highway.
-Use caution when crossing the highway and find the marked trailhead slightly to the north.
+Use caution when crossing the highway and find the marked Hobbit trailhead slightly to the north.
 No fee to park; no restrooms.
 The Hobbit Trail is part of the Carl G. Washburne Memorial State Park.
-Click here for a trail map.
-Click here for more information (scroll to bottom for map).

 Heceta Head Trail (Option B)